 Dwight Hall at Yale, the umbrella organization for public service and social justice groups at Yale, is an independent non-profit organization which promotes community service and social justice by providing funding, resources and support for the over 70 student groups under its umbrella.
 Dwight Hall member groups, which are voted in by the Student Cabinet of Dwight Hall after an application process and provisional period, have access to resources such as: direct funding; transportation; office space and equipment (including photocopying, scanning, computer and internet access); training; publicity; and staff support.
 In order to receive funding or have access to the physical resources of the Hall, the student group must be a Dwight Hall member group.

 Dwight Hall also encourages all of its member groups to seek funding outside of the Hall as well, from sources such as the Undergraduate Organization Funding Committee (UOFC), Yale Office of New Haven and State Affairs, and outside grants.
-Any questions should be directed to the Dwight Hall Executive Committee Financial Coordinator, whose mailbox is located in the front lobby of Dwight Hall (on your right as you enter the Hall), or to Lisa Wojcik, the Dwight Hall Business Manager, at 432-0684.
+Any questions should be directed to the Dwight Hall Executive Committee Financial Coordinator, whose mailbox is located in the front lobby of Dwight Hall (on your right as you enter the Hall), or to Raymond Bendici, the Dwight Hall Business Manager, at 432-2423.
 There are a few different potential sources of funding within the Hall, whose descriptions follow.

-Dwight Hall Campus and Community Fund:
+Dwight Hall Campus and Community Fund

-The Dwight Hall Campus and Community Fund designates a set amount of funding each semester to support the community service and social justice programs as well as projects of Dwight Hall member groups.
+The Dwight Hall Campus and Community Fund designates a set amount of funding each semester through the Dwight Hall Resource Allocation to support the community service and social justice programs as well as projects of Dwight Hall member groups.
 All member groups in good standing are invited to apply.
-Applications are evaluated weekly at Executive Committee meetings, and funds are distributed on a rolling, first-come, first-served basis.
-Applicant groups are therefore encouraged to submit funding applications as early in the semester as possible.
+The Application deadline is generally announced sometime during the first month of each semester by the Dwight Hall Student Financial Coordinator.
+Applications are reviewed by the Resource Allocation Committee of the Executive Committee.
 Member groups are eligible to apply for up to \$350 a semester .
-Associate and provisional groups are eligible to apply for funding to cover costs for one-day/special events at least two weeks prior to the event.
+Generally, provisional member groups are also eligible to apply, but are considered for funding after the allocation for full member groups has happened.